|Position:||Assistant Director of Academic Support|

 Prior to serving as an Academic Mentor, Howard was an NCAA tutor and proctor for SASSO from 2008-2010.
 She worked with student-athletes in all levels of English and Language Arts courses as well as proctored the study hall on a weekly basis.

-Howard is an active member of N4A and was awarded the Professional Promise Award in June 2014.
-She is also a member of NACWAA and graduate of NACWAA's Institute for Administrative Advancement 2014.
+Howard is an active member of N4A and served as the Learning Concerns and Enhancement Committee chair in 2016-2017.
+Currently she is a faculty member of the N4A Professional Development Institute's Learning Specialist track and serves on the N4A Strategic Future Task force for 2018-19.
+Howard was awarded the N4A Professional Promise Award in June 2014.
+She is also a member of Women Leaders in College Sports (formerly NACWAA), and graduate of NACWAA's Institute for Administrative Advancement 2014.

 Howard earned her Bachelor's of Arts degree in Secondary Education - Language Arts from the University of Kansas in 2008.
 While completing her undergraduate degree, she was an active member of the Women's Lacrosse Team from 2005-2007, earning academic all-American honors in 2007.
 She went on to earn her Master's degree in Curriculum and Instruction - English from UMKC in 2011.